askui/askui-dev-docs/README.md

 ### Branching

 Your branch name should conform to the format `<issue id>-<issue title lower-cased and kebab-cased>`, e.g., let's say you have an issue named *Hello World* with id *AS-101*, the branch name would be `AS-101-hello-world`.
 We use the issue id prefix to prepend a link to the issue to the commit message header.
-In some cases, when doing a quick fix of a typo etc. when there is no issue, feel free to just use a descriptive name of what you are doing, e.g., `fix-typo-in-example-readme`.
+In some cases, when doing a quick fix of a typo etc. when there is no issue, feel free to just use a descriptive name of what you are doing, for example, `fix-typo-in-example-readme`.

 ### Commit Message Standard